-The costs associated with players' registrations are initially recognised at the fair value of the consideration payable for the acquisition, which includes the Company's estimate of the fair value of any contingent consideration.
+The costs associated with players' registrations are initially recognised at the fair value of the consideration payable for the acquisition.
+When a player registration is acquired, management will make an assessment to estimate the likely outcome of specific performance conditions.
+Contingent consideration will be recognised in the players' registration costs when management believes the performance conditions are met in line with the contractual terms.
 Subsequent reassessments of the contingent consideration payable are included in the players' registration.
-The estimate of the amount of contingent consideration payable requires management to assess, on a player basis, the likelihood of specific performance terms being met which would result in the payment of contingent consideration.
+The estimate of the amount of contingent consideration payable requires management to assess, on a player by player basis, when it is deemed that the specific performance terms are met.

 Management will perform an impairment review of player registrations, if events indicate that the carrying value is not recoverable through an inflow of future economic benefits.
-Whilst management do not feel it is appropriate to separate an individual player registration from a single CGU, being the operations of the club in possession of the registration, there may be limited circumstances in which a registration is removed from the CGU and recoverability assessed separately.
+Whilst management do not feel it is appropriate to separate an individual player registration from a single cash-generating unit ('CGU'), being the operations of the club in possession of the registration, there may be limited circumstances in which a registration is removed from the CGU and recoverability assessed separately.
 Where such indications exist, management will compare the carrying value of the asset with management's best estimate of fair value less cost to sell.